Lowell Police Department: Training Academy

 The Lowell Police Department's Training Division has been in operation since 1996 and has conducted in-service training for police officers from 48 cities and towns.
-The Lowell Police Academy consists 50 classes over the course of 21 weeks.
+The Lowell Police Academy consists of 50 classes over the course of 21 weeks.
 Student officers receive basic police training and must meet the standards established by the Massachusetts Police Training Committee (MPTC) to become a police officer.
 In 2010, the LPD moved its Training Division from the CrossPoint Towers to 99 Middlesex Street.The director of the Training Division is Captain James Hodgdon.

 Operations

 The Lowell Police Department is made up of 175 Police Officers, 30 Sergeants, 13 Lieutenants, 9 Captains, 2 Deputy Superintendent, and a Superintendent.
 Making a total of 230 sworn officers.